cognitedata/opcua-extractor-net/README.md

 ### Setup

-Install paket using `dotnet tool restore`.
+Install using `dotnet tool restore`.
 Then run `dotnet restore` to install packages.

 Now you can build projects using `dotnet build [Project]`.
 Using just `dotnet build` is likely to fail on "OpcUaServiceManager", since it cannot be built with the dotnet CLI.